Skip to contents

 This small example returns 20 orthologous genes between Arabidopsis thaliana and Arabidopsis lyrata.
 As you can see, the query_file and subject_files arguments take the proteomes of Arabidopsis thaliana (query_file) and Arabidopsis lyrata (subject_files) stored in fasta files.
 The seq_type argument specifies that you will pass protein sequences (proteomes) to the orthologs() function.
 In case you only have either genomes (DNA sequences) or CDS files, you can modify the seq_type argument to seq_type = "dna" (when working with only genome data) or seq_type = "cds" (when working with CDS files).
 Internally the orthologs() function will perform a CDS prediction using predict_cds() and will furthermore translate the predicted CDS sequences into protein sequences.
 Analogously when seq_type = "cds" is specified, internally the orthologs() function will translate all CDS sequences into protein sequences to run orthology inference based on protein sequences.

-The advantage of this type of output is that in addition to having the orthology relationship between genes from two different genomes, users also retrieve the BLAST results of the respective orthology relationship which allows them to perform subsequent filtering for either more conservative or more liberal orthology relationships.
+The advantage of this type of output is that in addition to having the orthology relationship between genes from two different genomes, users also retrieve the DIAMOND2 alignment results of the respective orthology relationship (in the same format as BLAST) which allows them to perform subsequent filtering for either more conservative or more liberal orthology relationships.

 Note: future versions of orthologr will allow to perform orthology inference using DNA sequences.
 Nevertheless, since most orthology inference methods or paradigms rely on protein sequences, the first version of orthologr will follow this paradigm.

-In case you have to specify the path to the corresponding orthology inference method you can use the path argument as follows:
+In case you have to specify the path to DIAMOND2 you can use the path argument as follows:

 orthologr::orthologs(query_file = system.file('seqs/ortho_thal_aa.fasta', package = 'orthologr'),